 Getting the right composition for your shot will be the difference between a good shot and a great shot.
 Check out where you will be taking the photos from as soon as you can get in and set up.
 Look for interesting lines and points on the horizon and remember the best compositions can be split up into thirds.

-You can shoot portrait or landscape and while most people will go for landscape shots on fireworks you may be able to get some really stunning pictures vertically so stay open minded.
-When I shoot fireworks I don’t always look through the view finder but watch the sky, once everything is set up I like to enjoy the fireworks and watch for when the unexploded rockets are going up then you can anticipate the shot a lot better.
+You can shoot portrait or landscape and while most people will go for landscape shots on fireworks you may be able to get some really stunning pictures vertically so stay open-minded.
+When I shoot fireworks I don’t always look through the viewfinder but watch the sky, once everything is set up I like to enjoy the fireworks and watch for when the unexploded rockets are going up then you can anticipate the shot a lot better.

 Use a remote release

 Not every camera has a remote release but if you do then this is the time to use it.
 As mentioned in ‘Frame the shot’ sometimes it is better to watch the sky to get a good idea of when the rockets and fireworks will go off, if you do this then using a remote release can enable you to take the shot easily.
-The other benefit is you won’t have to touch the camera to take the shot meaning their is less chance of you knocking it and affecting the shot.
+The other benefit is you won’t have to touch the camera to take the shot meaning there is less chance of you knocking it and affecting the shot.

 Experiment and have a play

-At the end of the day photography is fun so if you don’t get great results straight away, dont be put off, have fun and play around with different settings and chances are by the end of the night you will get a few good shots.
-You may want to try few shots of the kids with sparklers as well!
+At the end of the day photography is fun so if you don’t get great results straight away, don’t be put off, have fun and play around with different settings and chances are by the end of the night you will get a few good shots.
+You may want to try a few shots of the kids with sparklers as well!